h-rahman-7/LinuxBashFundamentals/Bash/scripting-fundamentals.md

 greeting="Hello"
 echo $greeting

+## Bash Aliases
+`Aliases:` are shortcuts for longer commands.
+You use them to create shorter or easier-to-remember commands for running scripts or commands in Bash.

+How to Create an Alias
+Basic Alias:
+alias shortname='longer_command'

+Example:
+alias ll='ls -la'

 ## Bash script comparison operators
 `Operators:` Bash Comparison Operators
 Bash scripts use specific operators for comparing numbers and strings.